Stepping a heavy mast on a sail boat can be an awkward job.

 that the deck plate is usually twisted loose.
 This is also when the odds

-of dropping the mast increase and you twist your back out of alignment.
+of dropping the mast increase as you twist your back out of alignment.
 Suffice it to say that the less time the mast is in the unsupported transition zone the better.

 A-FRAME